rmoehn/cartpole/interruptibility/intro.md

 explanation](https://medium.com/@Zach_Weems/a-simplified-explanation-of-safely-interruptible-agents-orseau-armstrong-2016-b5cbb98d63ef]
 of that paper.)
 I don't understand the paper completely and I haven't looked into the second part about general computable environments.
-However, from reading the abstract you might conclude that Q-learning is and $\Sarsl$ is almost safely interruptible in general.
+However, from reading the abstract you might conclude that Q-learning is and Sarsa(λ) is almost safely interruptible in general.
 This is not so, which my results also show.